vitaly-t/pg-promise/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
 about: New issues are for bug reports only.
-We everything else use Discussions.
+For everything else use Discussions.
 title: ''
-labels: needs investigation
+labels: triage
 assignees: vitaly-t

 ---